transformers

 • initially, encoder-decoder was common, but now often no decoder

-visual explanation (notes on article by jay allamar)
+• based on article by jay allamar

 • **self-attention ** - layer that lets word learn its relation to other layers